kumahq/kuma/docs/madr/decisions/046-grpc-tcp-probes.md

 ```

-The updated `Dataplane` will be like this:
+The `Dataplane` type definition will be updated, here is an example:

 ```yaml
 type: Dataplane